kaiosilveira/nodejs-circuit-breaker/README.md

 [![Continuous Integration](https://github.com/kaiosilveira/nodejs-circuit-breaker/actions/workflows/ci.yml/badge.svg)](https://github.com/kaiosilveira/nodejs-circuit-breaker/actions/workflows/ci.yml)

+🚧 **This repository is a work in progress.
+It's being constantly updated, so stay tuned if you're interested!** 🚧

 This repository is an example implementation of a Circuit Breaker, as described in the "Release it" book, by Michael T. Nygard.

 ## Roadmap

-This is the technical roadmap of things I want to implement in this repo:

-- Leaky bucket pattern (use child process for that)
+Remaining things to implement:

 - Endpoints for directly tripping the CB
 - Differ callback failures form normal failures
+- Improve logging
 - fallback to last cached result in case the transaction-history-service is down

 # Hypothetical domain